 Sometimes, a sleep disorder may be a sign of another medical problem, which is resolved when the underlying cause is diagnosed and treated.
 If another condition doesn’t cause a sleep disorder, a combination of lifestyle changes and medical treatments can normally treat it.

 It is important to see a physician or our midtown internal medicine doctor to receive a diagnosis and treatment if you suspect you may have a sleep disorder.

 Diagnosing Sleep Disorders in Midtown NYC and New York’s Upper East Side

-Initially, internal medicine NYC physicians will perform a physical exam, and we will need to know your symptoms and your medical history.
+Initially, internal medicine NYC physicians will perform a physical exam, and we will need to know your symptoms and medical history.
 Specific tests can help to diagnose sleep disorders, and which include:

-A sleep study or polysomnography is used to evaluate your body movements, brainwaves, and oxygen levels while you sleep and to determine how badly sleep is disrupted.
+A sleep study or polysomnography is used to evaluate your body movements, brainwaves, and oxygen levels while you sleep and determine how badly sleep is disrupted.
 It can be very useful when diagnosing sleep apnea and the degree of its severity.

 Once NYC primary care physicians have a diagnosis, we can determine which sleep disorders treatment will best suit your needs.

 Medical Sleep Disorders Treatment

 Medical treatments for sleep disorders may include sleeping pills, medications for any underlying health issues, melatonin supplements, and allergy or cold medication.